Community Fibre vs Hyperoptic broadband

 Hyperfast 900Mb

-Hyperoptic and Community Fibre both have varying strings to their bow when it comes to broadband speed, however we like that Community Fibre offer symmetrical uploads on all of their plans and they also have a top speed - 3Gbps - that's faster overall to Hyperoptic.
+Hyperoptic and Community Fibre both have varying strings to their bow when it comes to broadband speed, however we like that Community Fibre offer symmetrical uploads on all of their plans, yet, Hyperoptic's minimum speed guarantee is very reassuring.

 Router